Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 29 September 2025 14.27.05 UTC
+- WIB: Senin, 29 September 2025 15.37.41 UTC
-- WITA: Senin, 29 September 2025 15.27.05 UTC
+- WITA: Senin, 29 September 2025 16.37.41 UTC
-- WIT: Senin, 29 September 2025 16.27.05 UTC
+- WIT: Senin, 29 September 2025 17.37.41 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: inspirational
+Kategori: success